Welcome to Year 3 Robert Peel

 PTFA link- Mrs Howe and Mrs Bowen

-PE lessons are on a Tuesday afternoon.
-On Thursday mornings we go swimming.
-Please ensure your child wears their swimming kit into school under their school uniform.
+PE lessons are on a Monday and Tuesday afternoon.
+Please ensure your child comes to school in their PE kit.

-In the spring term we are learning the fife.
+In the summer term we are learning the fife.

 Homework will be set on a Friday to be returned on the following Thursday.
-Homework will always be sent out in green homework books.
+Homework will either be sent out in green homework books or they will be set as an assignment on TEAMS.

-Our topic this half term is 'Who were the Celts and how did they live?'.
+Our topic this half term is 'Who inspires us?'

-Click on the image above to find out more about the Celts.
+Click on the image above of Edward Elgar to learn more about inspirational British people.

 Can you discuss and investigate...